 Total net greenhouse gas emission trends and projections in Europe

-The reduction of GHG emissions is vital to slow the rate of global warming and mitigate its impact on our environment and on human health.
-The EU is a frontrunner in climate ambition, with the European Climate Law setting the binding target to achieve climate neutrality by 2050 at the latest, and to reduce net GHG emissions by at least 55% in 2030 compared to 1990.
-The EU has taken significant steps to fulfill these ambitions.
+The reduction of GHG emissions is vital to slow the rate of global warming and mitigate its impact on environment and human health.
+The EU is a front runner in climate action.
+The European Climate Law sets a binding target to achieve climate neutrality by 2050 and reduce net GHG emissions by at least 55% in 2030, compared to 1990.
+The EU has already taken significant steps to fulfill these ambitions.

-Compared to 1990, net EU GHG emissions in 2021 had fallen by 30%, while prosperity significantly increased over the same period.
-This achievement includes emissions from international aviation and takes the carbon sink from the land use, land use change and forestry sector (LULUCF) into account.
+EU net GHG emissions reduced in 2022 by 31%, since 1990, while GDP significantly increased over the same period.
+This achievement takes the carbon sink from the land use, land use change and forestry sector (LULUCF) into account and includes the emissions of international aviation and maritime, as regulated by EU law (EU target scope).

-The reduction in net GHG emissions has primarily taken place within the past two decades alongside a gradual strengthening of policies to reduce GHG emissions.
+The observed reduction in net GHG emissions has followed a gradual strengthening of policies to reduce GHG emissions over the past two decades.
 The overall decrease can be largely attributed to shifts in energy production methods, notably a significant decline in coal usage and growth in the adoption of renewable energy sources.
-Additionally, there has been a modest reduction in total energy consumption, and substantial decreases in GHG emissions linked to specific industrial production processes, as documented earlier by the EEA.
+There has also been a modest reduction in total energy consumption, and substantial decreases in GHG emissions linked to specific industrial production processes.

-Looking beyond 2030, the gap between the targets and the projected impact of current and planned measures is even wider.
-Taking into account currently adopted and planned measures, net emissions are projected to reach a level of 60% below 1990 levels in 2040 and 64% in 2050.
-This indicates the need for transformative policies across all sectors to reach climate neutrality.
+The gap between the targets and projected impact of current and planned measures is wider beyond 2030.
+Taking into account currently adopted and planned measures, net emissions are projected to reach a level of 62% below 1990 levels in 2040 and 66% in 2050.
+These projections largely exceed the recommended 90% reduction target for 2040 and the legally binding climate neutrality target for 2050.
+This indicates a need to continue developing ambitious policies to reduce emissions in all sectors in the coming years and decades.

-Three pivotal EU policies target GHG emissions and removals, and each is accompanied by clear binding targets for 2030.
+Three pivotal EU policies target GHG emissions and removals.
+Each is accompanied by clear binding targets for 2030:

-The EU Emission Trading System (EU ETS) covers the GHG emissions from stationary installations in the power sector and large industrial plants; since 2012, it has also included CO2 emissions from aviation.
-ETS emissions from stationary installations have decreased by 38% between 2005 and 2022, largely driven by the decarbonisation of the power sector.
-In 2022, stationary EU ETS emissions showed a further 2% decrease compared to 2021, with higher energy prices leading to reduced output in industry and a temporal increased use of coal in the power sector.
-At the same time, aviation ETS emissions increased by more than 80% as the sector rebounded from the effects of the COVID-19 pandemic.
-By 2030, projections taking into account current and planned measures indicate a 59% reduction compared to 2005 for stationary installations, falling slightly short of the 62% reduction target for the EU ETS.
+The EU Emission Trading System (EU ETS) covers GHG emissions from stationary installations in the power sector and large industrial plants.
+It also includes CO2 emissions from aviation since 2012.
+Emissions from stationary installations have decreased by 48% between 2005 and 2023, largely driven by the decarbonisation of the power sector.
+Stationary emissions showed a substantial 17% decrease in 2023 compared to 2022, linked to the significant emission reduction in the energy supply sector.
+At the same time, aviation ETS emissions increased by more than 10%.
+Projections taking into account current and planned measures indicate an expected 60% reduction by 2030, compared to 2005 levels for stationary installations.
+This fails to meet the 62% reduction target for the EU ETS by 2030.

-National GHG reduction targets are governed by the Effort Sharing legislation, covering sectors such as transport, buildings and agriculture.
-The reduction in these emissions has been less pronounced compared to those governed by the EU ETS, showing a 14% decrease between 2005 and 2021, with estimates for 2022 indicating a further 3% decrease.
-Projections suggest a considerable gap towards 2030, with the emissions reaching a reduction of 32% compared with the target of 40%.
+The Effort Sharing legislation governs national GHG reduction targets, covering sectors such as transport, buildings and agriculture.
+The reduction in these emissions has been less pronounced compared to those governed by the EU ETS, showing an 18% decrease between 2005 and 2022, with estimates indicating a further 2% decrease between 2022 and 2023.
+Projections suggest a considerable gap towards the target for 2030, with Effort Sharing emissions expected to reach a reduction of 34% compared with the target of 40%.

 Supporting information

-This indicator presents past and projected GHG emission trends in Europe and assesses the progress of the EU towards its GHG targets.
-The EU’s total GHG emissions include GHG emissions from land use, land use change and forestry (LULUCF) and international aviation to be consistent with the scope of the EU’s 2030 Nationally Determined Contribution (NDC) and as included in the EU greenhouse gas inventory 1990-2021.
+This indicator presents past and projected GHG emission trends in Europe and assesses the progress of the EU towards its GHG targets, with the scope of the total greenhouse gas emissions (EU target scope) aligning with that of the European Climate Law.
+The EU’s total GHG emissions include GHG emissions from land use, land use change and forestry (LULUCF) and portions of emissions from international aviation and maritime transport, as regulated by EU law.

 In addition to the overall GHG emissions, this indicator presents disaggregated trends to illustrate the development of emissions covered by the EU Emission Trading Scheme (ETS) and the Effort Sharing Legislation as well as from land use, land use change and forestry (LULUCF).